johnpuddephatt/zwl/src/posts/zero-waste-fashion.md

 We are planning a **Zero Waste Fashion Hack** on the 31st March 2020 at the University of Leeds, and are organising a **Zero Waste Fashion Week** (17th-25th April 2020), exploring the following themes:

-\- Sharing practical ways for people in Leeds to manage the impacts of their clothing choices;
+<br>- Sharing practical ways for people in Leeds to manage the impacts of their clothing choices;

 \- Exploring reasons why sustainability in fashion is so important;